Can Lyme Disease Cause Stomach Problems? Gastroparesis and GI Symptoms Explained

 Could Persistent Infection Play a Role?

-Some studies suggest Borrelia burgdorferi may persist after standard treatment.
+Some studies suggest Borrelia burgdorferi may persist after standard antibiotic treatment.

-Animal models have demonstrated viable organisms following antibiotic exposure.
+Animal models have demonstrated viable organisms following antimicrobial exposure.

-While the clinical implications remain debated, this raises an important question:
+While the clinical implications remain debated, an important question remains:

-Could ongoing infection contribute to persistent gastrointestinal symptoms?
+Could ongoing infection contribute to persistent gastrointestinal symptoms in some patients?

 Clinical Takeaway

-Lyme disease can cause gastrointestinal symptoms—including gastroparesis—through autonomic dysfunction.
+Lyme disease may cause gastrointestinal symptoms through autonomic nervous system dysfunction.

-- Symptoms may include nausea, vomiting, reflux, and food intolerance
+Symptoms may include nausea, vomiting, bloating, reflux, constipation, abdominal pain, food intolerance, and gastroparesis.

-Recognizing this pattern may help avoid delayed diagnosis and improve care.
+Recognizing the neurologic and autonomic components of these symptoms may help avoid delayed diagnosis and improve care.

 Frequently Asked Questions